sohamazing/colorize/README.md

 For each forward pass of the CNN:
 - Model inputs are the Y channels.
 - Model outputs (labels) are the U and V channels.
-- Together we have the predicted YUV image, which we can then convert to RGB.
+- Together we have the predicted color YUV image.

 ## Model
 The CNN model is designed for image colorization.
 It includes convolutional layers with varying filter sizes and strides.
 The architecture is defined in the `generate_cnn` function.